amarkaswan/CarND-Advanced-Lane-Lines/README.md

 <p></p>

 ### Color and Gradient Thresholing
 In this step, I have first obtained the thresholded gradients of the grayscale and S-channel warped images in the <em>x</em> direction.
 Then, I have determined the thresholded magnitude and direction of the gradient of the S-channel warped Image.
 Finally, I have combined all the thresholded images such that most of the lane pixels are retained.
-This step is implemented in the `cell 4` of the jupyter notebookBelow is an example of such threholding.
+This step is implemented in the `cell 4` of the jupyter notebook.
+Below is an example of such threholding.

 <p></p>
  <table>